St Mary's Church, Edstaston: Interior

+The porch on the south side records the name of Thomas Hill of Soulton as churchwarden.

 External features

 In the churchyard are two memorials, both listed at Grade II.
 The Payne Memorial is to the south of the church.
 It is a sandstone table tomb dating from about 1750.
 Its plain top is supported by six fluted columns standing on a rectangular base.
 It has a brass plate inscribed with skull-and-cross bones, a sickle and a pick.
 The Mullner Memorial, to the north of the church, is a sandstone pedestal tomb dating from about 1817.
 It has a moulded plinth with plain pilasters, and a stepped top carrying a fluted urn-shape finial.
 The parish war memorial, an elegant stone cross with slate plaques listing 13 men who died in the World Wars and bearing a verse from Francis Pott's hymn, The strife is o'er the battle done, is in the churchyard.